 As we've mentioned, swags are extremely hardy and don't require much maintenance at all.
 Still, here are a few simple tips that can extend the life of your swag even further:

-- Remove dirt from canvas using a soft brush and cold water
+- Remove dirt from the canvas using a soft brush and cold water

 - Don't clean with strong soaps, detergents, solvents or oils

 - Whenever possible, ensure your swag is completely dry for storage

 - Use recommended canvas reproofing products to extend the life of your swag

 - Keep zips running smoothly by using a toothbrush to remove grit